7 ROAD TRIP MUST HAVES

 If you can't fathom not using technology, Google maps provides the option to download offline maps which is a fantastic resource.
 This also comes in handy if you’re relying on WiFi when traveling.
 Simply download the offline maps when you’re in WiFi zones and use them to navigate when you’re offline.

-If you’re going somewhere off the beaten track we recommend going old school and getting a paper map of the local areas.
+If you’re going somewhere off the beaten track I recommend going old school and getting a paper map of the local areas.
 Most tourist centers offer free maps for visitors or for a few dollars you can pick one up at the local gas/petrol station.
 Grabbing one of these could make getting lost in the middle of nowhere a laughable anecdote rather than life threatening.

 Headed off the beaten track?
 Don’t forget to have enough petrol to get you there and back so that you’re not stuck in the middle of nowhere.